 Composable vs. monoliths

-Composable architecture offers a number of clear advantages such as plug-and-play, API-first, and independent development.
+Composable architecture, predicted to outpace monolithic systems in feature implementation speed by a significant margin, offers clear advantages like plug-and-play, API-first, and independent development.
 The main advantage is that it allows you to build a complete stack of products that work together seamlessly.
 This is in contrast to monolithic architecture, which is based on the idea of building a complete stack of products from a single codebase.
 This approach is not only more difficult to implement, but it also makes it difficult to integrate with other products.

 Jamstack as the foundation

-Jamstack is here to stay.
-While composable architecture encompasses something larger than Jamstack we still believe in statically generating certain pages and assets deployed on a CDN, and build upon that foundation with headless, APIs and other microservices.
+Jamstack, foundational to modern web development, aligns with the broader concept of composable architecture we still believe in statically generating certain pages and assets deployed on a CDN, and build upon that foundation with headless, APIs and other microservices.

 Only the best technology